 - Description: A combination of values, variables, operators, and functions that represent the value of your destination field.

-The syntax of the eval expression is checked before running the search, and an exception will be thrown for an invalid expression.
+- The syntax of the eval expression is checked before running the search, and an exception is thrown for an invalid expression.

-- If the expression references literal strings that contains non-alphanumeric characters, it needs to be surrounded by double quotes; for example,
+Literal strings with non-alphanumeric characters If the expression references a literal string that contains non-alphanumeric characters, the string must be surrounded by double quotation marks.

 The where command includes the following functions:

-For descriptions and examples of each function, see "Functions for eval and where".
+For descriptions and examples of each function, see "Evaluation functions".

-eval.
+eval command.
 Also, both commands interpret quoted strings as literals.
-If the string is not quoted, it is treated as a field.
-Because of this, you can use
+If the string is not quoted, it is treated as a field name.
+Because of this, you can use the

-where to compare two different fields, which you cannot use
+where command to compare two different fields, which you cannot use the

 host="CheckPoint" | where like(src, "10.9.165.%") OR cidrmatch("10.9.165.0/25", dst)

-Example 2: Return "physicjobs" events with a speed is greater than 100.
+Return "physicsjobs" events with a speed is greater than 100.

 sourcetype=physicsjobs | where distance/time > 100